eternussolutionsdotcom/gokarma/_docs/Projects/Causes.md

 ---
-title: Projects---Causes
+title: Causes
-category: Admin and User
+category: Projects
 order: 2
 ---

-#Programs:
+#Causes:
 #####Causes are the motives behind which Donations are made, Projects, Events is Organized